janosh/svelte-multiselect/readme.md

 - `div.multiselect > ul.options > li`
   - `scroll-margin: var(--sms-options-scroll-margin, 100px)`: Top/bottom margin to keep between dropdown list items and top/bottom screen edge when auto-scrolling list to keep items in view.
 - `div.multiselect > ul.options > li.selected`
-  - `background: var(--sms-li-selected-bg)`: Background of selected list items in options pane.
+  - `background: var(--sms-li-selected-plain-bg, light-dark(rgba(0, 123, 255, 0.1), rgba(100, 180, 255, 0.2)))`: Background of selected list items in options pane.
-  - `color: var(--sms-li-selected-color)`: Text color of selected list items in options pane.
+  - `border-left: var(--sms-li-selected-plain-border, 3px solid var(--sms-active-color, cornflowerblue))`: Left border of selected list items in options pane.
 - `div.multiselect > ul.options > li.active`
-  - `background: var(--sms-li-active-bg, var(--sms-active-color, rgba(0, 0, 0, 0.15)))`: Background of active options.
+  - `background: var(--sms-li-active-bg, var(--sms-active-color, light-dark(rgba(0, 0, 0, 0.15), rgba(255, 255, 255, 0.15))))`: Background of active options.
 Options in the dropdown list become active either by mouseover or by navigating to them with arrow keys.
 Selected options become active when `selectedOptionsDraggable=true` and an option is being dragged to a new position.
 Note the active option in that case is not the dragged option but the option under it whose place it will take on drag end.
 - `div.multiselect > ul.options > li.disabled`
-  - `background: var(--sms-li-disabled-bg, #f5f5f6)`: Background of disabled options in the dropdown list.
+  - `background: var(--sms-li-disabled-bg, light-dark(#f5f5f6, #2a2a2a))`: Background of disabled options in the dropdown list.
-  - `color: var(--sms-li-disabled-text, #b8b8b8)`: Text color of disabled option in the dropdown list.
+  - `color: var(--sms-li-disabled-text, light-dark(#b8b8b8, #666))`: Text color of disabled option in the dropdown list.
 - `::highlight(sms-search-matches)`: applies to search results in dropdown list that match the current search query if `highlightMatches=true`.
 These styles [cannot be set via CSS variables](https://stackoverflow.com/a/56799215).
 Instead, use a new rule set.
 For example:

   ```css